akuyper/STAT359_CV/README.md

 ## Introduction

 The goal of our project is to compile, clean, and analyze divvy bike data in Chicago, USA.
-Our responsibility was to determine which control variables we need to include in the datasheets we will be analzying and sending out to other groups to use.
+Our responsibility was to determine which control variables we need to include in the datasheets that we are analzying and then sending it out for other groups to use.
 We have written R scripts to run on the divvy bike historical datasets in order to create datasheets that can be used for further analysis later.

 ## Directions